mxrch/thp_make-db-moocademy/README.md

 ## :mag: The content
-In these exercises, I had to design a **database** for an **online learning platform**.
+In these exercises, I had to design a **database** for an **online learning platform** where :
 * There are plenty of courses
 * Each course has a title and a description
-* Finally, each course has several lessons, which have a title and a body
+* Each course has several lessons, which have a title and a body.

 **After cloning the repository, make sure to do :**
 ```sh